OriginProtocol/veogv/docs/index.markdown

 # Implementation

-The smart contract implementation is structured into 3 contracts:
+The smart contract implementation is structured into 3 compact contracts for a total of less than 400 lines of code!
-## GovernanceToken.sol
-The OGV ERC20 token.
+ - GovernanceToken.sol: The OGV ERC20 token.

-## OGVStaking.sol
-The veOGV implementation, including staking and unstaking.
+ - OGVStaking.sol: The veOGV implementation.
+Including staking, unstaking and rewards collection.

-## RewardsSource.sol
-Implementation for the logic related to the calculation and collection of rewards (in the form of extra OGV) for the stakers.
+ - RewardsSource.sol: The logic related to the calculation and minting of rewards (in the form of extra OGV) for the stakers.

 # Gas usage
 The veOGV implementation is optimized for low gas consumption.